-7. In all cases, individual files relevant to tenure and/or promotion matters shall be maintained in the Dean's office.
+- 7. In all cases, individual files relevant to tenure and/or promotion matters shall be maintained in the Dean's office.
 Access to individual tenure and promotion files shall be governed according to official University policy.
-Confidentiality is required in all aspects of the deliberative process when considering the candidate's file.

-- 8. A synthesis of the candidate's student teaching evaluations and peer evaluations must be written by a senior faculty member, preferably outside the candidate's home department, and included in the file.
+Confidentiality is required in all aspects of the deliberative process when considering the candidate's file. - 8.
+A synthesis of the candidate's student teaching evaluations and peer evaluations must be written by a senior faculty member, preferably outside the candidate's home department, and included in the file.
 The synthesis should include a comparison of the candidate's student teaching evaluation scores with those for comparable courses in the unit.
 As well, the summary should give context to student evaluations of the faculty member's classroom teaching by noting, e.g., whether evaluations of a particular class historically have been low; in a multi-section course, how the faculty member's evaluation scores compare with those in the other sections; or whether poor evaluation scores are correlated to a faculty member's strict grading standards. - 9.
 To obtain five letters from external reviewers in the file, the Chair of the ASPH TPC must choose at least five (5) external reviewers.
 Potential reviewers may be identified by the chair of the ASPH TPC in consultation with the candidate's department chair and appropriate voting faculty of the ASPH TPC.

-To eliminate any conflict of interest, it is important that the chosen external reviewers are external to the University of South Carolina, and are objective; that is, external reviewers are not persons who have co-authored publications, collaborated on research, or been colleagues or advisores of the applicant.
-None of those chosen reviewers should have personal or close professional association with the candidate (e.g., dissertation advisor, co-author, or co-principal investigator).
+To eliminate any conflict of interest, it is important that the chosen external reviewers are external to the University of South Carolina, and are objective; that is, external reviewers are not persons who have co-authored publications, collaborated on research, or been colleagues or advisors of the applicant.
 It is generally expected that the external reviewers will be acknowledged leaders in the candidate's area of expertise, or a closely related area, and must be at or above the desired rank or equivalent status.
-The Committee may choose to place additional names on the list.
 In addition, whenever possible, reviewers should be selected from institutions rated as "very high research activity" by the Carnegie Foundation for the Advancement of Teaching.